wedeling/FabUQCampaign/Tutorial_ocean.md

      my_campaign.set_sampler(my_sampler)
  ```

- 4. (continued) If left unspecified, the polynomial order of the SC expansion will be set to 4.
+ If left unspecified, the polynomial order of the SC expansion will be set to 4.

  5. The following commands ensure that we draw all samples, and create the ensemble run directories which will be used in FabSim's `campaign2ensemble` subroutine:
  ```python